 Question 2: Why should this charge be transferred to the proposed sponsored research project account (in other words, provide an explanation as to how this expense benefits the project)?

 The response should describe why the particular cost is necessary for the sponsored project.
-For example, explain what item, service or faculty/staff time is specifically necessary for the project.
+For example, explain why the item, service or faculty/staff time is specifically necessary for the project and how it benefits completing the project objectives.

 Question 3: Why is this cost transfer being requested more than 90 days after the original transaction?